clojure-emacs/cider/.github/CONTRIBUTING.md

 ### Reporting bugs

-When reporting bugs it's a good idea to go through the `Troubleshooting` section of the README.
+When reporting bugs it's a good idea to go through the [Troubleshooting section of the manual][7].
 Adding information like the backtrace and the nREPL messages to the bug report makes it easier to track down bugs.
 Some steps to reproduce a bug reliably would also make a huge difference.